 3.6.
-This Chief Officer Decision report relates to the bays in Area 1 of the scheme.
+This Chief Officer Decision report relates to the bays in Area 2 of the scheme.
+A decision on the bays in Area 1 was taken in November 2024.

 - 3.7.
 It should be noted that in the absence of dedicated bays for the e-bikes, local authorities do not currently have the power to prevent operators from deploying a free-floating fleet (i.e. e-bikes not parked in dedicated bays) in the borough.
-This will change under the new Transport Bill that is being developed by government, but the timescales for this are uncertain.
-The borough, along with London Councils, has written to the MP to lobby for regulation. - 3.8.
+This is expected to change under the new Transport Bill that is being developed by government, but the timescales for this are uncertain.
+The borough, along with London Councils, has written to Simon Lightwood MP, the MP for Local Transport, to lobby for regulation. - 3.8.
 TfL, London Councils and London boroughs are exploring the design of one coordinated future scheme to manage dockless e-bikes and e-scooters in London, through a contract, to improve parking, while increasing the quality and sustainability of services in London.
-The borough has expressed an intent to join this scheme.
+The borough has expressed an intent to join this scheme. - 3.9.
+TfL recently announced they are planning to take enforcement action against e-bike operators who deploy bikes outside designated parking places on red routes and TfL land.
+TfL's offer to test this approach will inform London Boroughs' implementation of similar measures and Hounslow will monitor this pilot carefully to help define our own, local approach.